Jennifer Mills Kerr

 He took a race car driving course once.
 He liked craps.
 He ate peanuts by throwing a handful into his mouth in one fierce stroke.
 He was a good listener.
 His black unruly eyebrows gave him a permanent scowl.
 He left my mother for another woman when I was eleven, didn’t say goodbye.
 He danced well.
 I told him I read Time once; he grunted with displeasure, then immediately apologized.
 He wrote a novel – it was never published, and he never shared it with me.
 For my birthdays, he bought me the biggest cards you could find; they didn’t fit into my post office box at college, had to be hand-delivered.
 All he wrote on them was a big ‘D’: Dad.
 He’s buried at Arlington National Cemetery.

 He nicknamed me “Jennifee-fee,” then shortened it to “Fee.”
 He was rich.
 He said “burgled” instead of “burglarized.”
 “Is that a word?”
 I asked.
 He said, “Why not?”
 He called my mother “Boss.”
 “Tell me a story,” he said when I was sixteen, and I told him about my blonde prissy roommate who sat up in bed in the middle of the night and asked, “Where’s the key?”; he laughed softly.
 He loved the beach.
-He fell on his face on the dance floor from drinking too much at my brother’s wedding.
+He fell on his face on the dance floor from drink at my brother’s wedding.
 His voice was scratchy.
 He smelled of ivory soap.
 He wanted to name me Carlotta, call me Carly; my mother said no way: he liked that about her.
 I dream of him sometimes.

 After he died, his secretary discovered a bond in my name, twelve years overdue, tucked away in his desk.
 Why didn’t he give it to me?
 He spoke to me of his father once, when I was seven: “My father loved hats,” he’d said.
 “He wore one to work each – “ His voice broke, and he ran from my bedroom, unable to finish, and I was left hungry and sad, needing to hear the rest of the story, needing to understand.
 But I never did.